Cafú (footballer, born 1993): Olympiacos

-On 1 February 2020, Olympiacos F.C. agreed to pay Legia €400,000 to sign Cafú.
-He played 14 official games during his stint, including nine in two separate editions of the Super League Greece which his team won.
+On 1 February 2020, Olympiacos agreed to pay Legia €400,000 to sign Cafú.
+He played 14 official games during his stint, including nine in two separate editions of the Super League Greece which his side won.

 Nottingham Forest

 Cafú was loaned to English Championship side Nottingham Forest on 5 October 2020, until the end of the season.
 He was originally seen as a defensive midfielder, but manager Chris Hughton began using him in a more attacking role.

 Cafú agreed to a permanent move on 2 February 2021.
 He scored his first goal for the club on 11 December, closing a 4–1 away win against Swansea City.
 The following 9 January, he came off the bench for Philip Zinckernagel to help beat Arsenal 1–0 in the third round of the FA Cup.
 He was unused as the Reds ended their 23-year absence from the Premier League with a 1–0 playoff final victory over Huddersfield Town on 29 May 2022.

 On 14 August 2022, Cafú made his debut in the English top tier, replacing Orel Mangala late into the 1–0 home defeat of West Ham United.
+He was released at the end of the campaign.

+Rotherham United

+Cafú returned to the English second division on 8 July 2023, on a one-year deal at Rotherham United.
+He received two yellow cards in his first competitive game for his new team, resulting in being sent off in the 69th minute of an eventual 4–1 away loss to Stoke City.
+He scored his first goal the following 20 January, opening the 1–1 draw at Middlesbrough.

+On 7 May 2024, after being relegated, Rotherham announced that Cafú was to be released alongside ten teammates when his contract expired on 30 June.

+Later career

+On 15 August 2024, Cafú signed for Turkish Süper Lig club Kasımpaşa.

 International career

-Cafú earned 27 caps for Portugal, from the under-16 to the under-20 levels.
+Cafú earned 27 caps for Portugal from under-16 to under-20 levels.
 He was part of the under-19 squad that competed in the 2012 UEFA European Championship.